ebullient/ttrpg-convert-cli/README.md

   --index -o dm dm-sources.json ~/git/dnd/5etools-mirror-1.github.io/data my-items.json
 ```

-Additional templates can also be specified in your configuration file:
+Additional templates can also be specified as a json object in your configuration file:

 ```json
   "template": {